-Frédéric Lalance is a Litigation lawyer, based in Orrick’s Paris office.
-Head partner of the Paris Litigation Group, Frédéric focuses on commercial, corporate, banking, and merger and acquisition related disputes before the French courts, as well as arbitration and alternative dispute resolution.
+Frédéric Lalance, Office Leader of the Orrick Paris office, is also the Head partner of the Paris Litigation Group.
+He focuses on commercial, corporate, banking, and merger and acquisition related disputes before the French courts, as well as arbitration and alternative dispute resolution.

 On the international scene, Frédéric Lalance has a broad experience advising and representing French and foreign clients on multi-jurisdictional matters.
 He has also experience in Africa, where he currently represents several players in the mining industry in shareholders’ disputes related to joint ventures agreements.